moondance-labs/tanssi-docs/builders/interact/ethereum-api/precompiles/call-permit.md

 8. Copy the `r` value you should have retrieved while generating the call permit signature and paste it into the **r** field
 9. Copy the `s` value you should have retrieved while generating the call permit signature and paste it into the **s** field
 10. Click **transact** to send the transaction
-11. MetaMask should pop-up and you can confirm the transaction
+11. MetaMask should pop up and you can confirm the transaction

 ![Dispatch the call permit](/images/builders/interact/ethereum-api/precompiles/call-permit/call-8.webp)